Skip to main content

 Tangible products

 Tangible products, as you might guess, are physical items.
 Colorado taxes most tangible products, but there can be exemptions!
-To be absolutely clear about which products are subject to sales tax, and which are exempt, check Colorado Department of Revenue.
+To be absolutely clear about which products are subject to sales tax, and which are exempt, check the Colorado Department of Revenue.

 Digital products

 Digital products are goods that are delivered or accessed electronically, usually through the internet.
 Media streaming services and eBooks usually fall into this category, too, but rules can vary.
-Check Colorado Department of Revenue website to be sure.
+Check the Colorado Department of Revenue website to be sure.

 Do you have nexus in Colorado?